jjloomis/adobe-premiere-creating-a-social-media-video/importing-and-working-with-media-files/arranging-images-in-your-sequence.md

-# Arranging Images In Your Sequence
+# Arranging Images in Your Sequence

 1. Click within the Timeline panel to select it.
 2. In the Tool panel, click the **Selection** tool \(black arrow\).